-The design of buildings is meant to achieve the comfort standards.
 The choice of the standard has very important implications in the design of the building and of the systems.
 The standards commonly used are ISO Standard 7730 and ASHRAE Standard 55.
 Field studies of natural ventilated buildings revealed a larger range of acceptability than in air-conditioned buildings.
 The idea of comfort standard for naturally ventilated buildings is that the comfort range varies with the mean monthly temperature.
-The values of mean monthly temperature for Europe in winter (January) is between -15 °C and 10 °C, and in summer (July) between 0 °C and 30 °C. By excluding the extremes, we may consider that winter has a mean monthly value of about 2 °C and the summer about 22 °C. ASHRAE comfort zones are indicated for winter and summer in Figure 71.
+The values of mean monthly temperature for Europe in winter (January) is between -15 °C and 10 °C, and in summer (July) between 0 °C and 30 °C. By excluding the extremes, we may consider that winter has a mean monthly value of about 2 °C and the summer about 22 °C.

+ASHRAE comfort zones are indicated for winter and summer in Figure 2.
 Although the mean monthly temperatures corresponding to these seasons are not pointed out, we may assume that winter and summer comfort ranges may also be applicable to Europe.